Wooden Floor Restoration Cost

 Wood varnish is the strongest of all wood flooring finishes as it provides a permanent seal which helps to protect the wood from further damage while also prolonging its lifespan.
 It is also extremely low-maintenance, so there is no need to clean it excessively.

-The main downside of varnishing your wooden floor is that it once it is applied, your floor cannot be spot repaired, so therefore it any damage occurs you will need to have your floor replaced.
+The main downside of varnishing your wooden floor is that once it is applied, your floor cannot be spot-repaired, so if any damage occurs, you will need to have your floor replaced.
 You also need to be careful about spilling anything on your floor, as any spillages that are left can cause permanent damage.

 Oiling Wood Flooring Costs